Rinko1231/GoetyIronLink/README.md

 ### Overview
 When a **Magic Focus** from **Goety** is enchanted with **Potency** , and the player also equips a **Spellbook** from **Iron's Spellbooks**, the Focus will gain additional Potency levels based on the spell power provided by Iron’s Spellbooks.
-Support is included for several spell schools from Iron's Spellbooks, as well as optional add-on mods (e.g., source-flow spells from T.O Magic 'n Extras).
+Support is included for spell schools from Iron's Spellbooks, as well as add-on mods (e.g., aqua spells from T.O Magic 'n Extras).

 ### Configuration File
 Path:`config/goety_iron_spell_power.json`